CdMRA Event

 Code Violations – What you need to know

 The City depends on its residents and businesses to report code violations.
+If fact, 80% of all code violations are reported by residents and businesses.
 It is not possible to staff the Code Enforcement Department large enough to cover the entire city every day.
 But as a resident you know exactly what is happening on your street and in your specific neighborhood.
+In fact, our eyes and ears are the best tools that Code Enforcement has!

 Reporting code violations is quick and easy, and you can even choose to do so anonymously.
 Examples of code violations include noise, construction hours, water pollution, use of gas-powered leaf blowers in non-exempt neighborhoods, street drainage/run-off, etc.